Smoke detectors are crucial for keeping us safe when a fire occurs. But what happens when they start beeping even...

 Your next priority should be to get to safety.
 Find a well-lit, populated area where you can stay secure until help arrives.
 Once you’re safe, immediately call the police.
 Let them know that you’ve been attacked and that you used pepper spray in self-defense.
 It’s important to provide them with details about the situation and the attacker.

 Prepared Hero’s Pepper Sprays contain a UV dye that marks the attacker.
 This can help the police identify them later.
-It’s also invisible, which prevents the attacker from identifying and washing them off.
+It’s also invisible, which prevents the attacker from identifying and washing it off.

 Prepared Hero Pepper Spray: Quality You Can Trust